 Students entering degree, diploma, or certificate programs must complete the admissions/enrollment process before registration.
 (See Enrollment section of the catalog.)

-Returning or new Central Piedmont students who have completed the admissions process may register online using their student User ID and password from MyCollege on the home page of the college website.
+Returning or new Central Piedmont students who completed the admissions process may register online using their student User ID and password from MyCollege on the home page of the college website.

 Per the State Board of Community College's definition (1DSBCCC 700.1), "Audit" means to enroll in a course section without receiving a grade, academic credit, continuing education unit, or certificate of completion.
 Students who wish to audit a course must complete an Audit Agreement form, have it signed by the course instructor and submit the Audit Agreement to Registration Services at any Central Piedmont campus within the date ranges below: